zhangzhang2024/zhangzhang2024.github.io/_pages/about.md

 ✨ My research interests are in the **Intelligent Transportation System** and **Collaborative Autonomous Driving**.
 More specifically, my research interests include:

-- Roadside Perception

-- Collaborative Perception
+- Roadside and Collaborative Perception

-- Collaborative Planning
+- Collaborative and Generative Models

 📫 If you are interested in academic collaboration, feel free to reach me via **<a href="mailto:zhangzhang00@bit.edu.cn" style="text-decoration: none;">zhangzhang00@bit.edu.cn</a>** — I'd love to connect 🤗!